You are not pitching with your legs!

 Top Ten Reason You Are Not An Explosive Pitcher

-Here is a list of the top 10 reason you are NOT an explosive pitcher.
+Here is a list of the top 10 reasons you are NOT an explosive pitcher.

 - Early Trunk Rotation or Shift of Momentum – This mechanical flaw was defined above and you can learn more about how to create more late trunk rotation in this articled linked here which will remove this major problem that prevents explosive pitching.
 The article is called, Pitching Study Proves Late Trunk Rotation Increases Arm Speed.